difference between post and put

 Post is primarily used for submitting a form to a server, which may result in a change of server state.
 Whenever you fill out a form online, such as a login form, the data is sent from your browser to the server using the Post method.
 This method is also useful for creating new resources on the server or sending large amounts of data to the server.
 However, the data submitted using the Post method is not cached, and each request results in a unique resource being created on the server.

-See also difference between break and continue in python
+See also difference between a stout and a porter

 Put Method